zthoma01/zach_thomas_resume/README.md

-# I am a second year master's student at Tufts studying Data Analytics and looking for Summer 2021 internships.
+# I am a second-year master's student at Tufts studying Data Analytics and looking for Summer 2021 internships.
+I have a strong background in SQL and Tableau with developing machine learning skills.
 I will be adding more code over the upcoming months.
+Please connect with me if you know of any opportunities I may be a good fit for.